 Again, I’d recommend making reservations, but we made them mere hours before dinner time!

 Just down the road from our hotel was another property with a lovely restaurant – Little River Inn.

 We headed down here our last night in Mendocino and ended our time there with a tasty meals.
-Masks and proof of vaccination were also required in the dining room.

 I enjoyed this beautiful squash salad and a bowl of mushroom soup.
 My husband had pan-fried chicken and potatoes dish, while my mom enjoyed crab cakes and a different kind of squash salad!